MartinRovang/nnUNet_MedSeg/documentation/pretrained_model.md

 On command execution, the script:

 - Places data in appropriate folders and initiates preprocessing.
-- Modifies the splits_final JSON file, defining different folds (balances of training to validation).
+- Modifies the `splits_final.json`, defining different folds (balances of training to validation).
 This ensures data consistency and quality, with new data being added and sorted appropriately.
+- Shares the same training plan from the previous dataset for the new one.
-- Training proceeds using the adjusted split and the weights from the model being fine-tuned.
+- Training proceeds using the weights from the model being fine-tuned.
 Like initial training, each fold trains individually, leading to 5 distinct models—one per fold.